Who Is Liable In A Road Debris Accident?

 THE CAR ACCIDENT LAWYERS AT FDAZAR

 If you or a loved one has suffered injuries or financial loss as a result of a road debris crash, you may be entitled to compensation.
-Over the past 30 years, Franklin D. Azar & Associates has represented victims in a wide array of complicated and serious personal injury and wrongful death cases.
+Over the past 30 years, Franklin D. Azar Car & Truck Accident Lawyers has represented victims in a wide array of complicated and serious personal injury and wrongful death cases.
 Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 If you’ve been injured in a bus, car, truck, or motorcycle accident, call the attorneys at FDAzar day or night at 720-372-2824 or contact us here for a free consultation and no-obligation evaluation of your case.